CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-03-language.md

     ![Screenshot of summarization results in the chat playground.](./media/lab3-t3.png)

-## Use a specialized language analysis tool
+## Task 2: Use a specialized language analysis tool

 While a large language model that's trained for general generative AI workloads can often do a great job of text analysis, sometimes a more specialized tool can be used by an agent to get more predictable results.